rovelstars/rovel.js/README.md

 ```bash
 git clone https://github.com/rovelstars/rovel.js.git
 ```
-If you want to copy it to node modules folder:
+If you want to copy it to the node modules folder:
 ```bash
 cp rovel.js ./node_modules/ -r
 ```